timcassell/ProtoPromise/Package/README.md

 #### Download unitypackage from GitHub

-Go to the latest [release](https://github.com/timcassell/ProtoPromise/releases) and download the unitypackage.
+Go to the latest [release](https://github.com/timcassell/ProtoPromise/releases) and download `ProtoPromise.unitypackage`.
 Import the unitypackage into your Unity project.

 ### Nuget